Dr Angelos Hadjikoumis

 • Mediterranean zooarchaeology

 • Zooarchaeologist for the Greco-American Diros Project focusing on the Neolithic-Bronze Age Alepotrypa cave (Greece)

-Kopanias K., Beuger C., Carter T., Fox S., Hadjikoumis A., Kourtessi-Philippakis G., Livarda A. and MacGinnis J. (2012) Archaeological and Historical Research in the Kurdistan Region of Iraq: Tell Nader and Tell Baqrta.
+Kopanias K., Beuger C., Carter T., Fox S., Hadjikoumis A., Kourtessi-Philippakis G., Livarda A. and MacGinnis J. (2013) The Tell Nader and Tell Baqrta Project in the Kurdistan Region of Iraq: Preliminary Report of the 2011 season.
 SUBARTU 6-7: 23-57.

 Hadjikoumis A. (2012) Traditional pig herding practices in southwest Iberia: questions of scale and archaeological implications.
 Journal of Anthropological Archaeology 31: 353-364.